-And you may find another device that covers your entire back, so this saves you time (though the price may be higher).
-Remember—factor in power density when looking at the treatment area.
+You may find another device that covers your entire back.
+This saves you time although the price may be higher.
+Remember to factor in power density when looking at the treatment area.

 An obvious thing to factor in when shopping for a red light device is cost.

-You may find the best device on the market, low nnEMF, the perfect wavelengths, awesome power density, good treatment areas, but then the price may be $100k or more (look at the NovoThor for an example of the perfect, but high cost, unit).
+You may find the best device on the market, low nnEMF, the perfect wavelengths, awesome power density, good treatment areas, but then the price may be $100k or more (look at the NovoThor for an example of a perfect but high-cost unit).

 Buy what you can afford, but I highly recommend getting the biggest unit you can afford.
 Initially, you may only want a red light device to treat an injury, but then, later on, you may want it to treat your skin or heal a larger part of your body.

-I originally had the Joovv Original, and was spending 20–40 minutes a morning to ensure I got full-body coverage.
+I started out with this Joovv unit and was spending 20–40 minutes a morning to ensure I got full-body coverage.
 I knew if I had gotten the Joovv Max I would have been able to treat my whole body in half the time.

 It depends on what you want from your device (and your budget).

-I must say, as an all-rounder, I do like the Joovv original combo.
+I must say, as an all-rounder I do like the Joovv original combo.
 Though I am biased as I own the Joovv device, and I am affiliated with them.
-(Shameless plug—use code ALEX to save if you order a Joovv, but note I get a cut as well.)
+(Shameless plug—use code ALEX to save if you order a Joovv, but note that I get a cut as well.)

-The Joovv Original does have a price tag of $1000 (and it is a big unit), so it may not be the best device for all.
+That original Joovv unit does have a price tag of $1000 (and it is a big unit), so it may not be the best device for all.